vworo/Beat-Box/readme.md

 - React Router: Library for routing and navigation in React applications
 - Axios: Promise-based HTTP client for making API requests
 - Spotify Web API: Used for authentication and accessing Spotify's API endpoints
+- Spotify Web Playback SDK: Used for audio playback and streaming through Spotify URI endpoints
 - HTML5 and CSS3: Markup and styling of the application

 ## The Team